build-trust/ockam-documentation/guides/use-cases/apply-fine-grained-permissions-with-attribute-based-access-control-abac.md

 One simple model of trust and authorization that is possible using only cryptographically provable identifiers is Access Control Lists (ACLs).
 A resource server is given a list of identifiers that it will allow access to a resource through an authenticated channel.
 This works great for simple scenarios but is hard to scale.
 As new clients or users need access to this resource, the access control list has to updated.

-A much more powerful and scalable model becomes feasible with cryptographically provable credentials
+A much more powerful and scalable model becomes feasible with cryptographically provable credentials.

 ### Authenticated Attributes and Cryptographic Credentials

 When making fine-grained trust and access control decisions, applications often need to reason about the properties or attributes of an entity that is requesting access to a resource or reporting some data.
-For example, an application may require that its inventory micorservice is the only service that is allowed to report the current status of inventory.
+For example, an application may require that its inventory microservice is the only service that is allowed to report the current status of inventory.
 For this to work, applications need to a way to authenticate attributes.

 Ockam enables attribute authentication using **cryptographically verifiable credentials.**